Neeleshkasukurthi/Neeleshkasukurthi/README.md

 - 👋 Hi, I’m @Neeleshkasukurthi
-- 👀 I’m interested in ...
+- 👀 I'm interested in resolving Environmental Issues.
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning Microsoft Azure.
-- 💞️ I’m looking to collaborate on Sustainable
+- 💞️ I’m looking to Do Masters on Sustainable Development Using Computer Science
 - 📫 To reach me send email on kasukurthineelesh2@gmail.com or call me on +91 8928476964.

 <!---